dxiansheng/laravel-specifications/README.md

 }
 ```

-Let's think about the specifications you want to attach to your product, for example 'disk capacity' and 'internal memory'.
-Let's store these into the database like this:
+Let's think about how you want to specify your product, for example 'disk capacity' and 'internal memory'.
+Let's store these into the database using the ```AttributeModel```.

 ``` php
 <?php